MicheleDS79/Intpereter-Page/README.md

-This is the first of Profile pages for Interpter Mike Sherokee.
-Est. 2025
+This is the first of Profile pages for Interpreter/Translator Mike Sherokee.
+Est. 2025.